elvert19/spoti_stats/README.md

 Build a "Wrapped-style" summary for quick insights

-🤝 Contributions Welcome
+🤝 Contributions  are Welcome
 Feel free to tweak this repo, improve the analysis, or add your own ideas!
-Highly recommended if you want a deeper look into your Spotify habits.
+Highly recommended if you enjoy data s through your Spotify history.

-If you want to use your own Spotify data, just request it here.
-It usually takes a few days to be ready — the more personal your data, the better the analysis.
+ Note
+If you're using your own Spotify data, download it from the official Spotify Privacy Portal.
+It may take a few days, but it's worth it for deeper insights!